RDFLib/rdflib/docs/graphdb.md

 ### HTTP client configuration

 The GraphDB Client extends the RDF4J Client.
-Please see RDF4J Client's HTTP client configuration section for details on configuring the underlying HTTP client.
+See [RDF4J Client's HTTP client configuration](rdf4j.md#http-client-configuration) section for details on configuring the underlying HTTP client.

 ### Repository Management

 GraphDB provides two ways to manage repositories:

 1.  **RDF4J Repository Manager** (`client.repositories`): Implements the standard RDF4J protocol.
 Use this for basic operations like retrieving a repository instance for querying.
+For more information, see [Working with a Repository](rdf4j.md#working-with-a-repository).
 2.  **GraphDB Repository Management** (`client.repos`): Implements the GraphDB REST API.
 Use this for administrative tasks like listing, creating, editing, and validating repositories.

 #### Listing repositories